OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 Apache) and will be used for serving the static parts of the site.
-`gunicorn <http://gunicorn.org/>`_ is a load balancer/monitor specifically tailored to Python WSGI applications, especially those that use gevent. `Pound <http://www.apsis.ch/pound/>`_ is the reverse proxy that sits in front of both of these and mediates between them (it can also handle load balancing); it serves as the SSL termination point (it would not be necessary if nginx could handle WebSockets, but as of 1.1.12, it cannot).
+`gunicorn <http://gunicorn.org/>`_ is a load balancer/monitor specifically tailored to Python WSGI applications, especially those that use gevent. `HAProxy <http://haproxy.1wt.eu>`_ is the reverse proxy that sits in front of both of these and mediates between them (it can also handle load balancing);
+(it would not be necessary if nginx could handle WebSockets, but as of 1.1.12, it cannot).
+Finally, `stunnel <http://www.stunnel.org/>`_ serves as the SSL termination point, and forwards all actual serving to HAProxy (stunnel is needed because it supports arbitrary TCP connections and arbitrary duration; neither amazon's load balancing service nor the open-source Poind support WebSockets).

 These are basic setup instructions for OS X and Amazon Linux.
 The Linux instructions are derived from `a blog